DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Optimized Workflow:** Understood how GitLens significantly enhances VS Code's built-in Git capabilities, providing deeper insights and a more efficient version control workflow for both individual and collaborative coding.

 ---

+#### GITHUB ASSIGNMENT - Comprehensive Git & GitHub Workflow

+### Course Step Number: 312
+### Date Researched: 2025-07-28

+### Key Learnings:

+* **Forking vs. Cloning:** Understood the distinction and purpose of forking a repository (creating a personal copy on GitHub) before cloning it locally.
+* **GitHub Desktop Proficiency:** Gained hands-on experience with GitHub Desktop for:
+    * Cloning repositories to a chosen local path (e.g., `C:\Users\dvill\Documents\HTML-AND-CSS-PROJECTS`).
+    * Staging and committing changes with appropriate messages.
+    * Pushing local commits to the remote GitHub fork.
+    * **Advanced UI Usage:** Leveraged the updated "Preview and Create a Pull Request" functionality directly from GitHub Desktop's home page (after commit/push), recognizing it as a modern workflow improvement compared to initiating the PR from the web UI directly.
+Noted how GitHub's UI can auto-detect the compare branch from a personal fork.
+* **Pull Request (PR) Mechanics:** Solidified understanding of the pull request process, including:
+    * The role of the "base" (target) and "compare" (source) repositories/branches.
+    * The importance of a clear PR title and descriptive comments for maintainers.
+    * The "Allow edits by maintainers" option as a collaborative best practice.
+* **Version Control for Content:** Applied Git principles to update user-facing content within an HTML file, demonstrating its utility beyond just code changes.

+---